enkidevs/curriculum/python/core/sequential-data-types-ii/ranges.md

 # [1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

 The first argument here is where the range starts, and second argument is where it ends.
-Note that the second argument is _not inclusive_.
+This second argument is _not inclusive_.

 > Notice how the range function doesn't automatically generate the `list`.
 When using Python 3 we must always pass our range to the `list` method first.